workwithabby/Kusimania/README.md

 - `Resources` – assets loaded dynamically while the game runs
 - `StreamingAssets` – raw bundled files
 - `Settings` – URP and quality settings

 ---

-## Download the Game

-The APK file for Kusimania can be found under the **Releases** section of our project repository.

----